timradtke/tulip/README.md

     functions
   - Choice of “likelihood function” for the error component

-The implementation is based on a bunch of heuristics.
-Thus the name.

 ## Installation

 You can install the development version of tulip from